 Each treasure coin is printed with a number indicating how much gold it is worth.
-For a 40-point game, each player should contribute an equal amount of coins of any value or type (OR specified criteria such as 8 coins worth 15 gold).
-Shuffle the treasure with the numbers face down, and then randomly distribute an equal number of coins to each wild island.
+For a 40-point game, each player should contribute eight treasure coins totaling 15 gold points.
+Shuffle the treasure with the numbers face down, and then randomly distribute four coins to each wild island.

 Unique treasure.
 Some treasure is unique.
 A player can't contribute more than one unique treasure with the same name to the total treasure contributed to the game.
 At the beginning of the game, each unique treasure is worth 0 gold.
-A unique treasure's value may change later in the game, depending on its ability text.
+A unique treasure's value can change later in the game, depending on its ability text.
 Players can insert unique treasure into the treasure that is randomly sorted and placed on wild islands.
+If you contribute unique treasure, however, the rest of the treasure you contribute must still total 15 gold points (for a 40-point game).